Goal: In the Branching lesson, we learned:

 - The difference between

 You will use branching very often moving forward, no matter which programming language(s) you opt to explore in the future.
-Get the hang of basic branching now by completing the exercises listed below.
+Get the hang of basic branching now by completing one of the exercises listed below.

 - When do we use